 One of the most common questions among tenants is whether to opt for a long or short-term lease.
 Let’s look at some of the benefits and differences of each to help you make an informed decision.

 A lease is an agreement between tenant and landlord regarding the occupation of a property.
-If you are a tenant looking for rental accommodation, one of the first decisions you will need to make is regarding the duration of the lease, i.e. will it be the short or long-term?
+If you are a tenant looking for rental accommodation, one of the first decisions you will need to make is regarding the duration of the lease, i.e. will it be short or long-term?

 A short-term lease generally refers to a lease that is either month-to-month, for three months or anything up to six months, while a long-term lease is anything longer than six months.
 A good quality lease depends on the relationship between you and your landlord, so it is in both party’s interest to compromise and negotiate terms that will suit you both.

-Short-term lets can be a cost-effective alternative to staying in a hotel, guest house or serviced apartment.
+Short-term lets can be a cost-effective alternative to staying in an Airbnb, hotel, guest house or serviced apartment.
 A short-term lease can be for anything from a few weeks up to six months.
 Short let properties can come furnished and ready to move into, partly furnished or unfurnished.
 Tenants will usually find short-term rental options in areas where the demand for space exceeds availability, giving landlords a large pool of potential renters to choose from when the short-term lease is over.
 This increases the landlord’s chances of maintaining occupancy of the premises and enjoying ongoing rental income.
 Landlords will also be more willing to agree to short-term leases when demand is high as this will enable them to increase the rental cost with each new lease.

 Short-term leases are ideal for tenants who are: